CoLRev-Environment/colrev/docs/source/guides/manual.rst

 Analyze changes
 -------------------------

-After each step, check and validate the changes using git status, gitk, and colrev status:
+After each step, check and validate the changes using a git `client of your choice <https://git-scm.com/downloads/guis>`_:

 .. code-block:: bash